danielamariei/product-ratings/README.md

 - Compute the metrics
 - Write metrics

+### Algorithmic approach
+- The most rated and least rated products can be determined in O(n) using a linear scan.
+- Determining the top k best rated and worst rated products can be solved optimally using a Priority Queue as follows:
+  - Initialize a Priority Queue (Heap) using the required comparator
+  - Sets its size to the maximum number of elements to store in it
+  - Reads the input elements one by one and adds them to the Heap
+  - The heap does not grow over the maximum number of points
+  - Complexity
+    - Assuming n is number of points and k number of max elements to determine
+    - Time: O(n log k), practically O(n) when the max elements to determine is small
+    - Memory: O(k), practically O(1) for small number of elements

 # Input file CSV Structure
 - `Buyer Id`: alphanumeric, starts with letter
 - `Shop Id`: alphanumeric, starts with letter